 Coming from Cartagena, the bus will drop you at the main terminal outside of Santa Marta.

-Then, you will have to take a cab to Minca or to Calle 11 con Carrera 9 to get a shared taxi.
+You will then have to take a cab to Minca or to Calle 11 con Carrera 9 to get a shared taxi.

 It’s not too far from Santa Marta.